 Our working capital requirements have been and will continue to be significant.
 Based on our business plan and current working capital position, we presently believe that we have sufficient liquidity resources, including those expected to be generated by forecasted operations and from timely collection of unbilled receivables from the DVA as well as those expected to be available under our credit facility, to fund our operations for the next twelve months.
 However, it may be necessary for us to raise additional capital to accelerate growth, fund operations and to meet our obligations in the future.
 To meet our financing requirements, we may seek to raise funds through equity, debt or equity-based financings (such as convertible debt) or strategic alliances.
 Raising additional funds by issuing equity or convertible debt securities may cause our stockholders to experience substantial dilution in their ownership interests and new investors may have rights superior to the rights of our other stockholders.
 Raising additional funds through debt financing, if available, may involve covenants that restrict our business activities and options.
 We currently have no firm agreements with any third-parties for such transactions and no assurances can be given that we will be successful in raising sufficient capital from any proposed financings, or that additional financing, if at all available, can be obtained on acceptable terms to us.
-If we are unable to obtain additional capital requirements will depend on, and could increase substantially as a result of, many factors, including:
+If we are unable to obtain additional capital when required, or on acceptable terms, we may need to reduce expenses and operations and you may lose your investment in our Company.
+Our future capital requirements will depend on, and could increase substantially as a result of, many factors, including:

-- · our need to utilize a significant amount of cash to support operations and to make incremental investments in our organization; - our ability to maintain operating profitability; - our ability to achieve timely collection of unbilled accounts receivable from the DVA; - the success of our sales and marketing efforts; and - changes in economic, regulatory or competitive conditions.
+- our need to utilize a significant amount of cash to support operations and to make incremental investments in our organization; - our ability to maintain operating profitability; - our ability to achieve timely collection of unbilled accounts receivable from the DVA; - the success of our sales and marketing efforts; and - changes in economic, regulatory or competitive conditions.